Research Advisory Council

 • advise administrative offices and faculty on matters of importance to research,

-• support the activities of the Associate Provost for Research,
+• support the activities of the Vice Provost for Research and Scholarly Inquiry,

 • come to faculty opinions regarding issues of importance to research, and